Women are always concerned about how we look.

-The growth of chin hair is prevalent in older women.so, if you are seeing it, this could be a sign that you have blown tens of candles.
-This condition is even more prevalent after menopause.
-You will realize that the older you get, the hairier your body becomes.
+The growth of chin hair is prevalent in older women.
+It is even more prevalent after menopause.
+The older you get, the hairier your body becomes.
 One of the areas that you will notice is getting hairier is your chin.
-This is because at this stage, the body produces a lower level of estrogen.
+This is because, at this stage, the body produces a lower level of estrogen.

 Polycystic ovary syndrome (PCOS)

 PCOS is the number one cause of hirsutism.
 This is a serious and common medical condition affects which affects almost 12 percent of American women who are of childbearing age.

 PCOS affects the ovaries by causing irregular periods, high levels of male hormones, and sparking the growth of tiny ovarian cysts.
 It may also result in weight gain which, as mentioned above, may spark the unwanted growth of chin hair in women.

 They affect the adrenal glands and ovaries.
 Although these tumors are not very common, they cause serious side effects.
 They are associated with hirsutism which causes excessive hair growth in women.

 These androgen-secreting tumors may be accompanied by high levels of testosterone.
 And it’s known that a high level of male hormone in a woman’s body may easily lead to the growth of chin hair.

 This is a mild form of congenital adrenal hyperplasia.
 NCAH is a genetic disorder that affects women later in life.
 The rare medical condition has no earlier symptoms and it’s not so common.

 The rapid growth of excess facial hair such as chin hair is one of the main symptoms of this disease.
 It may also cause menstrual irregularity, a symptom that’s also associated with PCOS.